nhsconnect/gpconnect/pages/foundations/foundations_use_case_register_a_patient.md

 Provider systems:

 - SHALL return a `200` **OK** HTTP status code on successful registration of the patient into the provider system.
-- SHALL include the URI of the relevant GP Connect `StructureDefinition` profile in the `{Resource}.meta.profile` element of the returned resources.
+- SHALL include the URI of the relevant GP Connect `StructureDefinition` profile in the `Patient.meta.profile` element of the returned resources.
 - SHALL return a searchset `Bundle` profiled to [GPConnect-Searchset-Bundle-1](https://fhir.nhs.uk/STU3/StructureDefinition/GPConnect-Searchset-Bundle-1) including the following resources
-	- `Patient` profiled to [CareConnect-GPC-Patient-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-GPC-Patient-1) containing details of the newly registered or re-activated patient including any details sourced from PDS as well as consumer-sent temporary contact (telecomm and/or address) details.
+	- `Patient` profiled to [CareConnect-GPC-Patient-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-GPC-Patient-1) containing details of the newly registered or re-activated patient including any details sourced from PDS as well as consumer-sent temporary contact (telecom and/or address) details.
 - SHALL populate the `registrationDetails` extension within the returned patient resource.
 Within the "registrationDetails" extension:
-  - the `preferredBranchSurgery` SHALL be populated, with either the preferredBranchSurgery that may have been passed in by the consumer or a location reference which represents the physical location of the main GP Practice of the organization where the "Register a patient" request has been targeted.
+  - the `preferredBranchSurgery` SHALL be populated, with either the preferred branch surgery that may have been passed in by the consumer or a location reference which represents the physical location of the main GP Practice of the organization where the "Register a patient" request has been targeted.
   - the "registrationType" SHALL be populated with a value from the valueset which matches the registration type used within the provider system.
 If an appropriate registration type is not available within the valueset then the `Other` type SHALL be use and more detail around the specific type of registration SHOULD be added using the "text" element of the CodeableConcept.
+- SHALL NOT populate `ethnicCategory`, `religiousAffiliation`, `patient-cadavericDonor`, `maritalStatus`.

 ```json
 {